EnglundE/ms1-tonysbakery/README.md

 > 15. On contact page the submit button was tested if it works - Works as designed = linked back to contact page)
 > 16. On contact page the google maps link in the contact information section open google maps in a new tab.
 > * The website was tested on Internet Explorer, Safari, Microsoft Edge and Google Chrome browsers.
-> * The website was viewed and tested on different devices such as Laptop, Iphone 11, Desktop, Samsung S7, Xiaomi MI 10.
+> * The website was viewed and tested on different devices such as Laptop, Iphone 11, Ipad Air 2, Iphone SE, Desktop, Samsung S7, Xiaomi MI 10.

+- #### Problems found during testing
+> 1. On screens below 320px wide, hamburger bar goes under the company name on the left side instead of staying next to it on right side.
+> 2. Some users during testing pointed out that hamburger bar was not visible enough.
+Not changed.
+> 3. During testing it turned out that Product page load the images slowly, after compressing the images to get the page to load faster it got better.
+> 4. During testing users addressed that the content on about + contact pages was to close to the end of the screen on left side.
+Corrected upon discovery.
+> 5. During testing a typo was discovered and corrected.

 ---